voxel51/fiftyone/docs/source/plugins/index.rst

     Your plugins directory must be readable by the FiftyOne server.

-Installing local plugins
+Installing plugins manually
 ---------------------------

-In order for Fiftyone to recognize a plugin package, Fiftyone will try and find your plugin's `fiftyone.yaml` file within the `FIFTYONE_PLUGINS_DIR` described above.
+Fiftyone will try and find your plugin's `fiftyone.yaml` file within the plugin directory described above.
 Below is an example of a typical plugin directory.

 .. code-block:: text